PHASE 2 OF 7

 R

 Run each letter on your top idea.
-“What if we Substituted the API?
-Combined with another app?
-Eliminated the most complex step?”
+“Substitute the API?
+Combine with another app?
+Eliminate the most complex step?”

 LATERAL THINKING